Useful English Terms and Expressions for Bartenders [Updated]

 This is simply any alcoholic drink at the end of an evening or shortly before going to bed to help someone relax.

-Do you want to join me at the bar for a nightcap?
+- Do you want to join me at the bar for a nightcap?

 On the house

-The "house" is often used to refer to places like bars, restaurants or casinos.
-Bars may offer you a free drink if there was a mistake with your order and they want to apologize, or perhaps if you simply have a good relationship with an employee.
-These drinks are "on the house," which means the bar pays for it instead of the customer.
+"The house" is often used to refer to places like bars, restaurants or casinos.
+These places may offer free food or drinks if there was a mistake with your order and they want to apologize, or perhaps if you simply have a good relationship with an employee.
+These free items are said to be "on the house," which means the customer does not have to pay for them.

-It looks like you've had a hard day.
-This beer's on the house. (bartender)
+- [bartender] It looks like you've had a hard day.
+This beer's on the house.

 Similarly, someone can say a drink is "on me," which means they will pay.

-It's your birthday, so drinks are on me tonight!
+- It's your birthday, so drinks are on me tonight!

 Keep the change

 This is a very useful expression that isn't only for bars.
 Remember that tipping is common in many Western countries.
-Rather than leaving extra money for a server or bartender, many people will pay more than the total bill and tell the bartender that the extra money is theirs to keep.
+Rather than leaving extra money behind for a server or bartender, many people will pay more than the total bill and tell the bartender that the extra money is theirs to keep.

-Here's $20.
+- [customer] Here's $20.
 Keep the change.

 Bartending can be a great way to use and improve your English in a fast-paced, real-world environment.
 It may be challenging, but that can be motivation for you to work harder!
-The expressions we've covered in this article are only a small example of popular bar terms, so there is much more for you to learn.
-And because bartenders also like to drink, you can use them even when you are the customer!